lagcorp/auth/src/Galcorp.Auth.UWP/docs/Readme.md

 This thread is needed if you will attach this action to the GUI Button.
 Thread is need to wait asynchorunsly for a browser call back to be handled

-You need also to register protocol in your application and in google your protocol name could be somthing like this:
+You need also to register protocol in your UWP application and in google your protocol name could be somthing like this:
 `pw.oauth2`

 Use nuget **Galcorp.Auth** for some interfaces that will allow to move login logic to your net standard libraries.